1995parham-teaching/socket.py/README.md

 ## Releases

 The built version of the lecture can be accessed from the releases section.
-Each release belongs to a specific term.
+Each release belongs to a specific semester.